colbs255/vui/README.md

 - See the mappings section for how to activate argument completion
 - `Tab` moves to the next match and `Shift-Tab` moves to the previous match
     - `Ctrl-N` and `Ctrl-P` can also be used
+- While in completion mode, press enter to select the current option and go back into normal mode
 - The completion menu will always have `_disabled_` as an option.
 This means the arg won't appear in the command output
 ## File Completion
 You can press `Ctrl-X Ctrl-F` while in insert mode for file completion